 I’m in charge of Frankfurt School’s outreach and business development activities in India and Deputy Chairman of the newly created Indo-German Centre for Business Excellence (IGC) since 2021.

-The IGC unites people and organizations interested in business relations between India and Germany, the two largest stable democracies in Europe and Asia, respectively.
+The IGC unites people and organizations interested in business relations between India and Germany, the two largest stable democracies in Europe and Asia.
 We believe in the value of free trade and intellectual exchange between these two like-minded countries.
 The IGC fosters a deeper understanding and more robust business ties between Germany and India.
 It supports and engages in research, advisory, community-building, student mobility, and leadership development.

 Entrepreneurship @ FS